The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Patrice Leconte.
 Perf.
 Richard Madden, Rebecca Hall, Alan Rickman.
 Fidélité Films, 2013.
 Based on the novel by Journey Into the Past by Stefan Zweig.

 Synopsis: Set in 1912 in Germany, a young, hard-working man gains the trust and confidence of an older businessman — and then falls in love with the older man’s wife.
-There’s a very brief scene in the library in which the young man is researching resources about Mexico, and an older white male librarian rolls by with a cart of books.
+There’s a very brief scene in the library in which the young man is researching resources about Mexico, and a librarian rolls by with a cart of books.

 Role Call: Uncredited male as librarian — Information Provider (male)